catenglaender/public-notes/ILIAS-development/Test-Assessment/FR_Presentation-Table-for-Test-Assessment-Results.md

 * ilrepositorygui > ilTestEvaluationGUI > outParticipantsPassDetails
 * UI component Presentation Table

 ### 3.2 User Interface Details

-### Maximizing overview
+#### Layer 1: Maximizing overview

-The presentation table provides a two-layered approach to showing information.
-The first layer of information is shown on the collapsed rows: These are only the properties most important to the average user.
-Everything else is tucked away into the expandable area not currently shown, but easily accesible.

-This layer should suffice to provide a rough overview and help the user decide which answers they want to explore further.

-For comparison, this is how the table of contents at the top of the detailed result page currently looks
+This is how the table of contents at the top of the detailed result page currently looks

 ![](./img/detailed-results_old-table-of-content.jpg)

+The rendering as a legacy table has some disadvantages:
+* Some properties are not of immediate interest to the average user, yet they take equal or more space than highly relevant information (e.g. Requested Hints vs Percentage Solved)
+* The property most valuable for understanding how well a question was answered is the Percentage Solved column, but because it's far away from the Question Title the eyes need to constantly dart back and forth.

-Here is an example of how the new view could look with all questions collapsed within a presentation table:
+Here is an example of how the new view could look with all questions wrapped within a collapsed presentation table:

 ![](./img/detailed-results_all-collapsed.jpg)

-The collapsed  presentation table helps users to
+The collapsed rows with very condensed information helps users to
-* skim through the list of answers without being distracted by too many properties (e.g. the number of Requested Hints is not of immediate interest for most users, but took over more space in the old legacy table than the highly relevant Percentage Solved column)
+* skim through the list of answers without being distracted by too many properties
 * get a rough feeling for the weakest and strongest parts of the test results without even opening a single question
 * quickly identify and jump to specific questions that they know about (e.g. a participant could find that one Cloze Test question they had trouble with during the test by focusing on the question title and type)

-These points align with the user intend described as "Making a quick pick" in this UX document.

 To support quick identification
-* correct and incorrect/incomplete answers are more clearly distinguishable by an icon
+* correct and incorrect/incomplete answers are more clearly distinguishable by an icon directly in front of the title
 * the values for reached and maximum points are pulled closer together instead of being pulled apart by a lot of white space in the legacy table
-* the tables view controls make it easier to filter for complete and incorrect/incomplete answers, which serves of a spring board from the "quick choice" to the "comparing" user intent.
+* the tables view controls allow to quickly filter e.g. for complete and incorrect/incomplete answers

-### Drilling down for details
+#### Layer 2: Drilling down for details

-If the user is interested in the specifics of one or multiple answers, they can click on the row of the presentation table to expand the content area and reveal the second layer of information.
+If the user is interested in the specifics of one or multiple answers, they can simply click on the row of the presentation table to expand the content area and reveal the second layer of information, without loosing the position in the table.

 In the current implementation the viewport jumps to a question block inside a long list, which is rendered in this way: